umd-lib/archelon/docs/decisions/0005-dynamic-status-update-reliability.md

 route that transmits messages from the Job Status Queue directly to the Archelon webapp via HTTP.

+In the case where the Camel route is unable to successfully send the HTTP request to Archelon, the standard exception handling we have put in place for the Camel routing means that the undelivered status message gets sent to a dedicated error queue.
+It would be possible (though out of scope for this initial implementation) to set up a system that would attempt automatic redelivery of the status messages to the Job Status Queue.

+Testing has confirmed that redelivering the status messages to the Job Status Queue will (assuming Archelon is able to receive them) trigger the correct status updates in Archelon.

 ### Remove Delayed Jobs for Sending UI Updates

 Change the trigger for sending UI update notifications through ActionCable from